 Off The Record is a lively and friendly place to work.
-We’re on the frontline of mental health services in Croydon and Sutton.
+We’re on the frontline of mental health services in Croydon, Sutton and Merton.
 If you choose to work with us; you’ll be joining a team that is at the heart of providing a dynamic local service for young people.

 The Volunteer Learning Support Club Assistant role provides much needed support to the project's Education Worker during the Homework Club for young carers.
 This club is more than a homework club, as this is a time for young carers to not only do their homework with assistance in areas in which they are not confident, but allows them to obtain skills in research and all areas of their education curriculum.
 The Learning Support Club Assistant should aim to help the young people attending the club to improve their educational outcomes and should work with the Education Worker to achieve this for all young carers attending the club.